ANI Pharmaceuticals (NASDAQ:ANIP) Updates FY 2022 Earnings Guidance

 ANI Pharmaceuticals (NASDAQ:ANIP – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $1.34-$1.62 for the period, compared to the consensus earnings per share estimate of $1.15.
 The company issued revenue guidance of $295.00 million-$315.00 million, compared to the consensus revenue estimate of $292.77 million.

-ANI Pharmaceuticals (NASDAQ:ANIP – Get Rating) last posted its quarterly earnings data on Tuesday, May 10th.
-The specialty pharmaceutical company reported ($0.12) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.09 by ($0.21).
-ANI Pharmaceuticals had a positive return on equity of 14.10% and a negative net margin of 19.71%.
-During the same period last year, the firm posted $0.92 EPS.
-As a group, equities analysts anticipate that ANI Pharmaceuticals will post 0.62 earnings per share for the current fiscal year.

-In related news, Director Patrick D. Walsh acquired 5,000 shares of the business’s stock in a transaction dated Monday, March 21st.
-The stock was acquired at an average price of $27.76 per share, with a total value of $138,800.00.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Nikhil Lalwani purchased 7,224 shares of the company’s stock in a transaction that occurred on Monday, March 21st.
-The stock was acquired at an average cost of $27.69 per share, with a total value of $200,032.56.
+In other news, COO Muthusamy Shanmugam purchased 5,000 shares of the stock in a transaction that occurred on Thursday, March 17th.
+The shares were purchased at an average cost of $27.65 per share, with a total value of $138,250.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Nikhil Lalwani purchased 7,224 shares of the stock in a transaction that occurred on Monday, March 21st.
+The shares were purchased at an average cost of $27.69 per share, for a total transaction of $200,032.56.
 The disclosure for this purchase can be found here.
-Insiders purchased 17,224 shares of company stock valued at $477,083 over the last quarter.
-27.20% of the stock is currently owned by corporate insiders.
+Insiders have purchased 17,224 shares of company stock worth $477,083 over the last three months.
+27.20% of the stock is currently owned by insiders.

-A number of hedge funds have recently made changes to their positions in ANIP.
-Millennium Management LLC bought a new position in shares of ANI Pharmaceuticals during the third quarter worth $232,000.
-BNP Paribas Arbitrage SA increased its stake in ANI Pharmaceuticals by 115.3% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 10,116 shares of the specialty pharmaceutical company’s stock valued at $332,000 after buying an additional 5,417 shares during the last quarter.
-Bank of New York Mellon Corp increased its stake in ANI Pharmaceuticals by 2.2% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 95,902 shares of the specialty pharmaceutical company’s stock valued at $3,147,000 after buying an additional 2,052 shares during the last quarter.
-Citigroup Inc. grew its position in shares of ANI Pharmaceuticals by 44.8% in the 4th quarter.
-Citigroup Inc. now owns 8,635 shares of the specialty pharmaceutical company’s stock valued at $398,000 after acquiring an additional 2,673 shares during the period.
-Finally, Charles Schwab Investment Management Inc. grew its position in shares of ANI Pharmaceuticals by 17.0% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 28,605 shares of the specialty pharmaceutical company’s stock valued at $1,319,000 after acquiring an additional 4,165 shares during the period.
-59.66% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+PNC Financial Services Group Inc. lifted its holdings in ANI Pharmaceuticals by 15.4% during the first quarter.
+PNC Financial Services Group Inc. now owns 3,828 shares of the specialty pharmaceutical company’s stock valued at $108,000 after purchasing an additional 512 shares in the last quarter.
+Amalgamated Bank purchased a new position in ANI Pharmaceuticals during the fourth quarter valued at $233,000.
+The Manufacturers Life Insurance Company purchased a new position in ANI Pharmaceuticals during the fourth quarter valued at $262,000.
+MetLife Investment Management LLC lifted its stake in shares of ANI Pharmaceuticals by 57.0% in the first quarter.
+MetLife Investment Management LLC now owns 5,858 shares of the specialty pharmaceutical company’s stock worth $165,000 after buying an additional 2,127 shares in the last quarter.
+Finally, Millennium Management LLC purchased a new position in shares of ANI Pharmaceuticals in the third quarter worth about $232,000.
+59.66% of the stock is currently owned by institutional investors and hedge funds.

 ANI Pharmaceuticals Company Profile (Get Rating)